koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 - optimization of non-relational databases
 - ...and of course proficiency with low-level programming language paradigms, constructs and idioms

-In addition, there are "Layer 2" solutions on the market, whose are trying to scale up the blockchains in a various manners.
+In addition, there are "Layer 2" solutions on the market, whose are trying to lower transaction costs, scale or speed up the blockchains in a various manners.
+However, the L2 may be placed "off-chain" (in most cases), what force intermediary between people and the blockchain, so these solutions are quite controversial and rather contradict what blockchain was supposed to be.

 Some companies are also doing development in this area, so then you probably should explore things like:
-"zero-knowlege", "zk-SNARKs", "optimistic rollups" and so on.
-Because currently my knowledge about it is quite small, I will not describe it, but I left that here to let you be aware, that the "Layer 2" ecosystems exists.
+"zero-knowlege", "zk-SNARK", "optimistic rollups" and so on.
+Because currently my knowledge about it is quite small, I will not describe it in detail, but I left that here to let you be aware, that the "Layer 2" ecosystems exists.

-## Use-cases

-Each activity can be useful in one or several use-cases.
-We will describe them further in the article as well.

-- Cryptocurrency Wallet
-- Centralized cryptocurrency exchange
-- Decentralized cryptocurrency exchange
-- Authorization through NFT ownership
-- Authorization through Blockchain Wallet
-- NFT Marketplaces
-- API libraries for interaction with Blockchain
-- Data storage
-- Existence on many blockchains
-- Supply chain
-- Using data outside blockchain

 ## Two main paths of specialization for Blockchain Developer